A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Introduction

-{\bf Prior results.} If $S \subset \R^n$ is defined by $s$ equations and inequalities with coefficients in $\QQ$ of degree bounded by $D$, the cost of Canny's algorithm is $s^n\log(s)D^{O(n^4)}$ operations in $\QQ$; a Monte Carlo version of it runs in time $s^n\log(s)D^{O(n^2)}$.
-Subsequent contributions \cite{HRSRoadmap, GRRoadmap} gave algorithms of cost $(sD)^{n^{O(1)}}$; they culminate with the algorithm of Basu, Pollack and Roy~\cite{BaPoRo96,BPRRoadmap} of cost $s^{d+1}D^{O(n^2)}$, where $d\le n$ is the dimension of the algebraic set defined by all equations in the system.
+Let $S \subset \R^n$ be a semi-algebraic set.
+If $S$ is defined by $s$ equations and inequalities with coefficients in $\QQ$ of degree bounded by $D$, the cost of Canny's algorithm is $s^n\log(s)D^{O(n^4)}$ operations in $\QQ$ \cite{Canny}; a Monte Carlo version of it runs in time $s^n\log(s)D^{O(n^2)}$.
+Subsequent contributions \cite{HRSRoadmap,GRRoadmap} gave algorithms of cost $(sD)^{n^{O(1)}}$; they culminate with the algorithm of Basu, Pollack and Roy~\cite{BaPoRo96,BPRRoadmap} of cost $s^{d+1}D^{O(n^2)}$, where $d\le n$ is the dimension of the algebraic set defined by all equations in the system.

 None of these algorithms has cost lower than $D^{O(n^2)}$ and none of them returns a roadmap of degree lower than $D^{O(n^2)}$.
-Yet, one would expect that a much better cost $D^{O(n)}$ be achievable, since this is an upper bound on the number of connected components of $S$, and many other questions (such as finding at least one point per connected component) can be solved within that cost.
+Yet, in the case of real algebraic sets, one would expect that a much better cost $D^{O(n)}$ be achievable, since this is an upper bound on the number of connected components of $S$, and many other questions (such as finding at least one point per connected component) can be solved within that cost.

 In~\cite{SaSc11}, we proposed a probabilistic algorithm for the hypersurface case that extended Canny's original approach; under smoothness and compactness assumptions, the cost of that algorithm is $(nD)^{O(n^{1.5})}$.
 In a nutshell, the main new idea introduced in that paper is the following.
-Canny's algorithm and his successors, including that in~\cite{SaSc11}, share a recursive structure, where the dimension of the input drops through recursive calls; the main factor that determines their complexity is the depth $\rho$ of the recursion, since the cost grows roughly like $D^{O(\rho n)}$ for inputs of degree $D$.
-In Canny's version, the dimension drops by one at each step, whence a recursion depth $\rho=n$; the algorithm in~\cite{SaSc11} used baby-steps / giant-steps techniques, combining steps of size $O(\sqrt{n})$ and steps of unit size, leading to an overall recursion depth of $O(\sqrt{n})$.
+Canny's algorithm and his successors, including that in~\cite{SaSc11}, share a recursive structure, where the dimension of the input drops through recursive calls; the main factor that determines their complexity is the depth $\depth$ of the recursion, since the cost grows roughly like $D^{O(\depth n)}$ for inputs of degree $D$.
+In Canny's version, the dimension drops by one at each step, so the recursion depth $\depth$ can reach $n-1$.

+In~\cite{SaSc11}, we introduced new proof techniques for connectivity results that leave more freedom in the construction of a roadmap, allowing us to decrease the depth of the recursion.
+The algorithm in~\cite{SaSc11} used baby-steps / giant-steps techniques, combining steps of size $O(\sqrt{n})$ (where the dimension decreases by roughly $\sqrt{n}$) and steps of unit size, leading to an overall recursion depth of $O(\sqrt{n})$.